 And of course that’s just three online articles.
 There now exists in the world such an ocean of scholarly work proving that Paul never wrote a word against gay people, that at this point believing that he did is (unlike actually being gay), a choice.

-Though from what you’ve told me this doesn’t apply to you, what is also of course entirely possible is for a straight man to fall in love with a transgender woman, whatever the current state of her plumbing.
+Though from what you’ve told me this doesn’t apply to you, what is also of course entirely possible is for a straight man to fall in love with a transgender woman, whatever the current state of her Actual Equipment.
 Make no mistake about this: a transgender woman is a woman—again, whatever her silhouette.
 If you’ve fallen in love with a transgender woman, you have fallen in love with a woman.
 In that case your core straightness would remain intact—if, perhaps, a bit adjusted to accommodate the desires of your heart.
 Which is a beautiful thing.

 Bottom line: You fall in love with a person, not their genitals.
 [Tweet that.]

-Do those four things, and fear not, for then you can be sure to have never displeased God or given yourself reason for regret.
+Do those four things, and fear not, for then you can be sure to have never displeased God, or given yourself reason for regret.